jhpyle/docassemble/_docs/markup.md

 {% include side-by-side.html demo="emoji-inline" %}

-By default, if an "emoji-style" reference refers to an image that has not been defined in an [`image sets`] or [`images`] block, users will see the literal reference (e.g., `:cow:`).
-However, if you set the [`use font awesome`] directive in the [Configuration] to `True`, then any reference to an image not defined with [`image sets`] or [`images`] will be treated as the name of a [Font Awesome] icon.
+By default, if an "emoji-style" reference refers to an image that has not been defined in an [`image sets`] or [`images`] block, the reference will be treated as a reference to a [Font Awesome] icon.

 {% include side-by-side.html demo="font-awesome" %}

-As explained in the [Configuration], only one "style" of icon (by default, the "solid" style) can be used at one time.
+As explained in the [Configuration], only one "style" of [Font Awesome] icon (by default, the "solid" style) can be used at one time.
 If you need to use a different "style" for a particular icon, or you want to apply additional formatting to an icon, you can include the raw [HTML] for the icon.
 For example:

 {% highlight yaml %}
 ---